 Tow ball weight, or Tow Ball Mass is quite simply the weight applied from your trailer to the tow ball on your 4WD.
 When you are towing, the bulk of the trailer weight is taken by its wheels, and a small portion of it is passed onto the tow vehicle via the tow ball.

 If you run a different hitch (like a Treg, DO35, or McHitch) the same principle applies; its still called tow ball weight.
-A trailer that is heavy behind the axles will have a low tow ball weight, and if its heavy at the front (like a lot of imported camper trailers) then it will have a heavy tow ball weight.
+A trailer that is heavy behind the axles will have a low tow ball weight, and if its heavy at the front (like a lot of new camper trailers) then it will have a heavy tow ball weight.

 In general, a lot of new 4WD’s are capped at 350kg tow ball weight, but this is very misleading, depending on what vehicle you own, how it is loaded and what tow bar you have installed.
-If you have a tow ball weight that is significant, you need to be extremely careful that you are maintaining a legal setup as a high tow ball weight is one of the most common ways to become overloaded.
+If you have a tow ball weight that is significant, you need to be extremely careful that you are maintaining a legal setup as a high tow ball weight is one of the most common ways to become over weight.

 Some vehicles have a much lower tow ball weight allowed than 350kg, and some even have additional penalties to be added when you go above a certain weight.
 You can find all this in your owners manual, or the stamped tow bar, or you can ring your vehicle manufacturer with the VIN number ready.